alexa/alexa-skills-kit-sdk-for-java/docs/en/Managing-In-Skill-Purchases.rst

              "name": "<locale specific product name as defined by the developer>",
              "summary": "<locale specific product summary, as provided by the developer>",
              "entitled": "ENTITLED",              // Or NOT_ENTITLED
-             "purchasable": "PURCHASABLE"         // Or NOT_PURCHASABLE
+             "purchasable": "PURCHASABLE",        // Or NOT_PURCHASABLE
+             "purchaseMode": "TEST"               // Or LIVE
+             "activeEntitlementCount": 1
          }
      ],
      "isTruncated": true,